 LibraryCraft is a Java Edition server at it’s core, so connecting with Bedrock Edition does mean there are a few differences in features.
-While many work as expected (Survival Mode, Creative Mode, the Warp Gates, PvP, Spleef, Racing and more), some don’t work or don’t display the same.
+While many work as expected (Survival Mode, Creative Mode, the Warp Gates, PvP, Spleef, and more), some don’t work or don’t display the same.

 If you would like to be able to use all of the features in LibraryCraft, simply get yourself a Java Edition account and get in touch with the Server Owner to get whitelisted again.

 It’s possible to link your Bedrock account to your Java account, so the Bedrock account is hidden.
 When logging in to a linked account through a Bedrock platform (iOS, Android, Switch or Xbox), you’ll see the Java Edition username, the last known location of the Java player, as well as mail, inventories and saved home locations.

 Speak to one of the LibraryCraft team to find out how to link accounts.
 Both accounts need to be whitelisted on the server.
 It is not possible to keep the accounts separate – they must be linked.

 Unfortunately the Custom Heads obtained through /heads don’t appear correctly – they all appear as the same default player head.
 You also won’t be able to buy any, but there’s not much point as they’ll all look the same!
 You can see the Heads in the above picture – the large letter blocks above the posters.
 In Bedrock, it looks like the image below.
 You also won’t be able to use the LibraryCraft resource pack (seen above).